Manny Pacquiao Can Defeat Vasyl Lomachenko If He Makes Major Change, Trainer Says

-Manny Pacquiao’s trainer Freddie Roach believes his client would be able to win a future fight against Vasyl Lomachenko, on one condition.
+Manny Pacquiao’s trainer, Freddie Roach, believes his client would be able to win a future fight against Vasyl Lomachenko, on one condition.
 As fans know, Manny Pacquiao is no spring chicken in the squared circle anymore, having lost his last fight to Joe Horn this past year.
 Taking on a younger fighter who is at the top of the sport would be a challenge.
 However, Roach recently spoke about what it would take for “Pac-Man” to defeat the world’s top-ranked boxer on various sites, indicating his client needs to make a major career move.

 While there is currently no scheduled fight for Manny Pacquiao, a bout with Lomachenko seems unfathomable in the early half of 2018, based on Pacquiao’s work schedule and fight conditioning.
-However, as The PhilStar Sports Hub reported on Thursday, boxing trainer Freddie Roach made recent comments to suggest that Lomachenko is “beatable” if Pacquiao forgets about his other job for a bit.
+However, as the PhilStar Sports Hub reported on Thursday, boxing trainer Freddie Roach made recent comments to suggest that Lomachenko is “beatable” if Pacquiao forgets about his other job for a bit.
 That other job just so happens to be working as a senator in the Philippines.

 Roach believes his client would need to go into training full time and really dedicate himself to getting ready.
 If Pacquiao does that, Roach thinks Pacquiao would ultimately win, using his strategies and techniques of course.